erichVK5/image2footprint/README.md

 The user can select which footprint looks best.

 If the picture is of an existing PCB being duplicated, pure white pixels can be placed visually where pins are located in a graphics editor before invoking image2footprint with the -wslscp "Would Sir Like Some Cracked Pepper" option.
 This will place a pin on the footprint wherever a pure white pixel is found.
+This option, if used with the minimum pixel size (brightness) threshold, can facilitate automatic duplication of component holes and pads of an existing PCB.
+If combined with processing of the original image with potrace and pstoedit, to produce copper layer polygons matching the PCB tracks, duplication of an existing PCB should be quite simple.

 Obviously, the appearance of the manufactured PCB will depend on the capabilities of the PCB manufacturer, and their in house conversion of the Gerber data supplied to them.

 TODO
         - Kicad compatible export
         - gamma corrected conversion to greyscale
-        - user defined scaling of the image curding conversion
+        - user defined scaling of the image during conversion

 Usage: